How Much Do Veneers Cost? The Basics of Porcelain Veneers

 How Much Do Veneers Cost in San Diego?

-A typical price range to expect is $1200 - $2000 per veneer, with additional charges typically for a wax-up and digital rendering for you to view a mock-up of the end result prior to proceeding.
+A typical price range to expect is $1200 - $2000 per veneer, with additional charges typically for a wax-up for you to view a mock-up of the end result prior to proceeding.
+As each case is unique, there may be additional procedures necessary, like gingival contouring or orthodontics, to achieve an ideal result.
+If you're wondering how much of that is covered by insurance, the answer is none, except in extremely rare situations, and those would likely be crowns rather than true veneers.
+Cosmetic procedures are not covered by dental benefits.

 With that said, I would strongly suggest not to shop purely based on price.
 All veneers are not created equal.
 You're investing a large amount of money in improving the appearance of your smile, and you want that to last.